ppy/osu-wiki/news/2023/2023-12-09-osu-world-cup-2023-concludes.md

 *Were there any aspirations or goals that you've set for yourself for the World Cup that you are able to look back upon?*

-> Ever since I've started playing osu, making the USA world cup team was a huge goal that I've always wanted to achieve.
+> Ever since I started playing osu!, making the World Cup team for USA was a huge goal that I've always wanted to achieve.
 It feels surreal that not only was I able to make the team, but we won.
-My mindset coming into OWC was not just to win, but feel like I tried my best and be able to look back and be proud of myself.
+My mindset coming into OWC was not just to win, but to feel like I tried my best and be able to look back and be proud of myself.
 >
-> A year ago I would've made my goals more measurable, like top scoring on a map.
-Of course I still want to get a really cool score on a map, but this experience has taught me that intrinsic values are more important.
-I'm glad that with this OWC I was able to enjoy the experience that myself, teammates, and staff members created and I appreciate the opportunity to compete.
+> A year ago, I would've made my goals more measurable, like top scoring on a map.
+Of course, I still want to get really cool scores on maps, but this experience has taught me that intrinsic values are more important.
+I'm glad that with this OWC, I was able to enjoy the experience that myself, teammates, and staff members created, and I appreciate the opportunity to compete.

 *This year has had very volatile moments for the United States.
 Would you mind sharing what has been going on in your minds?*

 > I'll admit, losing to Canada in Quarterfinals was very scary to me.
-When you are put on the USA OWC team the community sets the biggest expectations on you, so when you don't fulfill them, you no longer feel confident about yourself.
-That week after the match was definitely the most demotivated I've been playing osu in a long time.
+When you are put on the USA OWC team, the community sets the biggest expectations on you, so when you don't fulfill them, you no longer feel confident about yourself.
+The week after that match was definitely the most demotivated I've been playing osu! in a long time.
 Although the loss was a bit disappointing to me and our teammates, we were able get our head back in the game and take the crown.

 *Do you have thoughts about the community reaction for your victory?*

-> Most of the osu! community doesn't realize that the USA roster has been changing so much every year.
-As a rookie this year, it is a bit discouraging when people don't want you to win because of the precedent that the USA has set for themselves.
-BUT HATERS GONNA HATE
+> As many people know, the USA roster has been changing so much every year.
+As a rookie this year, it is a bit discouraging when people don't want you to win due to the precedent that the USA has set for themselves.
+But, I wouldn't let that stop me from doing my best and helping to carry the torch for another year.

 ::{#doomsday}::